semaver/core-stack/packages/core/README.md

 static for<T>(uid: string | symbol): IInterface<T>
 ```

-Static method to create a symbol for a given interface, that is used to "materialize" an interface.
+Static method to create a symbol for a given interface that is used to "materialize" an interface.

 Example: